CaptainBoots/OSC-ChatBox/README.md

 ⠀

-8 / For Version 0.39 And Later Install And Run Open Hardware Monitor/Lirbre Hardware Monitor depending on what is needed
+8 / On thonny Version 0.39 and later are not tested so do not run them unless you know what your doing.

-(Only use beta edition if yoiu know what your doing)
+(but if you want to run them get open hardware monitor or libre hardware monitor)

 ⠀